 The newly released hospital price lists have been kicking up a lot of commentary on Twitter, Facebook and LinkedIn.
-The lists, as we’ve been discussing, are being made public in compliance with a new Centers for Medicare and Medicaid Services rule that hospitals have to post all their list prices online.
-They basically are a reproduction of the hospitals’ lists of charged prices, called a Chargemaster.
+The lists, as we’ve been discussing, are being made public in compliance with a new Centers for Medicare and Medicaid Services rule that hospitals have to post all their list prices online as of Jan.
+1. The lists basically are a reproduction of the hospitals’ lists of charged prices, called a Chargemaster.

 Here’s a chain of comments from Tami Dew Rich, a former hospital administrator.
 She said when she started work as “Director of Budget and Reimbursement” in 1985, she was told “The charge master pricing structure is completely meaningless & not based on any rhyme, reason or reality.”